gogo40/GoGo-resume/resume-en.txt

 PhD in Computational Geostatistics at the Universidade Federal do Rio Grande do Sul, *2016* - 2019 (expected)
 --------------------------------------------------------------------------------------------------------------

 My PhD research project is focused on machine learning applied to computational geostatistics.
 The main goal is adapt the machine learning tools to create a new generation of geostatistic algorithms and workflows.
-Thesis defense is scheduled to September/2019.
+Thesis defense is planned to September/2019.

 Electric Engineering's Master degree in Computational Eletromagnetism at Universidade Federal do Pará, *2011* - 2012